GlobalMaksimum/sadedegel/sadedegel/summarize/README.md

 We model a human annotator for summarization task as follows:
-1. A human annotator reads a news document and choose to drop out some sentences in it (any number in any round) based on his/her language prior knowledge.
+1. A human annotator reads a news document and choose to drop out some sentences in it (any number in any round) based on his/her prior knowledge of language and news' domain.
-2. He/She reads left over document again and repeat 1. until no sentences left.
+2. Annotator reads left over document again and repeat 1. until no sentences are left in the news document.

 We keep track of human annotator behaviour with [SadedeGel Annotator](https://github.com/GlobalMaksimum/sadedegel-annotator) by recoding the **Round** of each sentences in which it is eliminated.

-Later a sentence is eleminated, higher its relative score is within a given news document.
+Later a sentence is eliminated, higher its relative score is within a given news document.

 ## Summarizer Performance